 If you are constantly focusing on what others are doing and achieving, and then comparing that to your own actions and achievements, you may start to feel negative and jealous, which is never nice.

-Most of the time, comparing yourself can bring negativity and lack of self-esteem, and it’s never usually a productive or positive thing that you should do.
+Most of the time, comparing yourself can bring negativity and a lack of self-esteem, and it’s never usually a productive or positive thing that you should do.

 Here are some negative effects from comparing yourself to others:

 - Usually, when we compare ourselves to others, we look at their strengths and focus on our weaknesses, or we focus on their achievements and our lack of achievements.
 This is not a fair comparison and will often lead to doubt and loss of self-confidence.

 - You can end up resenting a lot of people, some you may not even know too well.
 This is because you may become jealous of what they have and start to dislike them, which is not entirely fair.

 - When you are comparing yourself, you may be better than some people and worse than others.
 You can start to focus on how much everyone has achieved and not what you and everyone else has achieved, which is much more important and can help to make you feel proud of yourself.

 - You could also end up talking to others about your achievements and goals you have reached a bit too much, to make yourself feel better, but this can sometimes be seen as over-confident or bragging and some people may not enjoy hearing about it all the time.

 Now that you know how comparing yourself can affect you and how you may end up feeling after, it may be time to stop doing it.
 It could be easier than you think, and I am going to help you by giving you 7 things to do that’ll help you to stop comparing yourself to others.

 7 Ways To Stop Comparing Yourself To Others